ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 The `rules` and `related_rules` keys consist of a list of rule IDs and variable selections.

+If a rule needs to be chosen only in some of the products we can use Jinja macros inside the controls file to choose products.

 After we finish our analysis, we will insert our findings to the controls file, the file will look like this: